 And, to add that final bit of Chritmas sparkle, the Hay Festival Book of the Year will be announced.

 How to get tickets

-Tickets will will be available to purchase from the Hay Festival website, where you can sign up to the newsletter to find out the latest information about the 2022 event.
+Tickets can be purchased from the Hay Festival website, where you can sign up to the newsletter to find out the latest information about the event.

 If you aren’t able to join in-person, you can watch from the comfort of your own home, as most events will also be streamed online on Hay Player (currently £15 per year subscription).